tumerorkun/react-leaflet-search/README.md

   openSearchOnLoad={false} // By default there's a search icon which opens the input when clicked.
 Setting this to true opens the search by default. closeResultsOnClick={false} // By default, the search results remain when you click on one, and the map flies to the location of the result.
 But you might want to save space on your map by closing the results when one is clicked.
 The results are shown again (without another search) when focus is returned to the search input. searchBounds={[]} // The BingMap and OpenStreetMap providers both accept bounding coordinates in [se,nw] format.
-Note that in the case of OpenStreetMap, this only weights the results and doesn't exclude things out of bounds.
+Note that in the case of OpenStreetMap, this only weights the results and doesn't exclude things out of bounds. mapStateModifier='flyToBounds' // When a location is selected this describes how the map should update.
+Options are:
-/>
+			  // `flyTo` - animate to location at the `zoom` prop level).
+			  //  `setView` - immediately move to the location at `zoom` prop level
+			  //  `flyToBounds` - attempt to use the providers bounding box (ignores `zoom` prop)
+			  //  function - pass in your own function to determine the h />
 ```